The Universal Solvent (comics): Plot

 Eventually, they reach the center and, after Scrooge is nearly killed by the Omnisolve, they are able to contain the Universal Solvent.
 However, the magma from inside the earth mantle will soon break through the shaft, making them have to use propulsion rockets to escape through inner space.
 Donald has his helmet destroyed by a falling pebble, but still survives, due to air leaking in from cracks.
 They soon find that the magma is destroying the shaft from the bottom up, and the top of the shaft is collapsing.
 They are able to escape aided by the Omnisolve umbrella, which saves them from the falling rocks and allows them to create an escape route, but unfortunately, the magma is able to follow them.
 They eventually find themselves in Terry Fermy, with the Terries and Ferrmies destroying a rock column, forcing them to use another escape route.
 They eventually find themselves under the Tulebug River, with the river water solidifying the magma.

 They then arrive at the Money Bin (given a lift by Gus Goose), with the top of the shaft about to erupt like a volcano.
 Gyro is able to stop the eruption with the Omnisolve umbrella, which causes the magma to be reduced into a super-dense dust that kept falling back on itself.
-Scrooge also gets the super-pure diamonds he wanted in the first place (due to them be carried by the magma, but the Omnisolve umbrella couldn't destroy them).
-Scrooge's Money Bin is also safe, although it's severely tilted, with Scrooge musing he could still have his workers work there by "wearing some special shoes".
+Scrooge also gets the super-pure diamonds he wanted in the first place (due to them being carried by the magma, but the Omnisolve umbrella could not destroy them).
+Scrooge's Money Bin is also safe, although it is severely tilted, with Scrooge musing he could still have his workers work there by "wearing some special shoes".
 In the end, Scrooge deems the solvent as a failed investment.
 While it did succeed in getting him thousands of flawless diamonds from the bowels of the Earth, he didn't take into account that these diamonds are super-dense, and thus even the smallest ones weigh over 100 kg (200 pounds) each, making them useless as jewellery.
 He then destroys the Omnisolve notes with the Omnisolve itself, much to Gyro's relief.